MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/4-exercise-select-columns-project-operator.md

 Kusto queries can be used to filter data and return specific information.
-Recall that the `take` operator returned a specified number of random rows.
+Recall that the we've returned a specified number of random rows.
 Here, you will use the `project` operator to return specified columns.

 ## Use the `project` operator